Universal covers of commutative finite Morley rank groups: Introduction

 We require here that $k_0$ is a number field in order to have Kummer theory available.
 We have a corresponding result in the case that $\G$ is a split semiabelian variety defined over a number field, but general semiabelian varieties are problematic due to failure of Kummer theory.

-We prove \thmref{thm:catAbelian} by classifying the models of the first order theory of $\rho$.
+We prove \thmref{thm:catAbelian} by classifying the models of the first order theory of $\exp$ in an appropriate language $\widehat{L}$.
 Our proof can be split into three stages:

-\begin{enumerate}[(i)] \item Kummer theory for abelian varieties (due to Faltings, Ribet, Serre, Bogomolov) explains the behaviour for finite extensions of $k_0$, and suffices to show uniqueness of the restriction of $\rho$ to $\rho^{-1}(\G(\Qbar))$; \item a function-field analogue of this Kummer theory allows us to extend the uniqueness to $\G(F)$ for $F$ an algebraically closed field of cardinality $\leq \aleph_1$; \item we extend to arbitrary cardinals (in particular the continuum, which without assuming the continuum hypothesis is not covered by (ii)) using arguments involving independent systems, based on arguments involved in Shelah's Main Gap theorem. \end{enumerate}
+\begin{enumerate}[(i)]\item Kummer theory for abelian varieties explains the behaviour for finite extensions of $k_0$, and suffices to show uniqueness of the restriction of $\exp$ to $\exp^{-1}(\G(\Qbar))$; \item a function-field analogue of this Kummer theory allows us to extend the uniqueness to $\G(F)$ for $F$ an algebraically closed field of cardinality $\leq \aleph_1$; \item we extend to arbitrary cardinals (in particular the continuum, which without assuming the continuum hypothesis is not covered by (ii)) using arguments involving independent systems, based on techniques involved in Shelah's Main Gap theorem. \end{enumerate}

 In \cite{BGHKg}, it was found that the geometric Kummer theory of (ii) actually follows from a general model-theoretic principle, Zilber's Indecomposability Theorem, and hence holds in the generality of rigid (see below) commutative divisible finite Morley rank groups.